robrogers3/vue-single-select/README.md

 # vue-single-select

-    single select dropdown with autocomplete for Vue apps for you!
+    single select dropdown component with autocomplete for Vue apps for you!

 ## What It Does

 vue-single-select provides a **simple** interface to replace regular select elements with an auto-complete select.

 ## What It Does Not Do